 When a message is added to a resource its owner will automatically receive an email notification about it.
 It is also possible to configure Muscat for the message also to be send to other email addresses, for example to editors or administrators that are in charge of a particular resource set (e.g., personal name authorities).

 A dashboard in Muscat provides the users with an overview of the latest activity.
 For each of the main resources (sources, personal names, secondary literature and institution) a list of the latest changes is given.
 Users can choose to see their changes or all the changes.
 They can also opt to see the latest additions (recently created) or the latest modifications (recently updated).

 For people wishing to follow additions and modifications in Muscat, it is time-consuming and unrealistic to have to keep checking it occasionally to see if a source or another entry has been added or modified.
-The upcoming version of Muscat (5.0) will include the ability to create alerts following the creation or modification of entries.
-Alerts will be set with patterns and fields.
+The version of Muscat (5.0) includes the ability to create alerts following the creation or modification of entries.
+Alerts are set with patterns and fields.
 For example, a user might want to create an alert for sources matching a certain library sigla and/or a shelfmark, or sources composed by a certain composer.
-Once this is set in the user profile, the user will receive weekly notifications with a list of created and modified entries matching the alert.
+Once this is set in the user profile, the user receives weekly notifications with a list of created and modified entries matching the alert.

 Mentions in comments